Free Costa Rica Movement: History

-The movement was founded in 1961 by Edgar Cardona (who led a failed coup against José Figueres Ferrer), Rodolfo Robles, Hernán Robles, Bernal Urbina, the Pozuelo (of the Pozuelo cookie chain), the Uribes (linked to the Más X Menos chain) and the Federspiels (of the Universal store chain) with the purpose of combating communism.
+The movement was founded in 1961 by Edgar Cardona, who led a failed coup against José Figueres Ferrer, Rodolfo Robles, Hernán Robles, Bernal Urbina, the Pozuelo (of the Pozuelo cookie chain), the Uribes (linked to the Más X Menos chain) and the Federspiels (of the Universal store chain) with the purpose of combating communism.

-The Free Costa Rica Movement was a member of the World Anticommunist League (founded in Taiwan by Chiang Kai-shek, to which various organizations belong anti-communists).
+The Free Costa Rica Movement was a member of the World Anticommunist League, founded in Taiwan by Chiang Kai-shek, to which various organizations belong anti-communists).
 Additionally, the MCRL had greater influence and means than its activities ultimately demonstrated.
-For example, the press on several occasions denounced that his fight against the Sandinistas (whom President Rodrigo Carazo Odio allowed to operate in the northern zone) and the Cubans, helped him to form in 1983 the Huetar Norte Democratic Association, a paramilitary organization that provided all kinds of support to the Nicaraguan Contras, under the auspices of the American John Hull, whose functions varied from supporting the contras, to repressing peasant movements and strikes.
-And its counterpart, the North Chorotega Democratic Association, which operated fighting the Sandinistas on the northern border and preventing Nicaraguan immigrants from entering, and was responsible for creating training camps for Cuban counterrevolutionaries.
+For example, the press on several occasions denounced that his fight against the Sandinistas, who President Rodrigo Carazo Odio allowed to operate in the northern zone, and the Cubans, which helped him to form in 1983 the Huetar Norte Democratic Association, a paramilitary organization that provided all kinds of support to the Nicaraguan Contras and its counterpart, the North Chorotega Democratic Association, which operated fighting the Sandinistas on the northern border and preventing Nicaraguan immigrants from entering, and was responsible for creating training camps for Cuban counterrevolutionaries.
 These organizations were joined by Patria y Libertad, the group responsible for having blown up the tower that transferred electricity from Costa Rica to Nicaragua (1985).

 Between 1982 and 1984, the MCRL operated several paramilitary units, among which the Blue Berets and the Tridents stood out, which operated in the Metropolitan Area and whose members generally belonged to the middle class.
 Additionally, there were very clear indications of economic ties between the MCRL and the United States embassy.
 Peasant movements in the northern zone, Guanacaste or the San Carlos plain are also suspected of being repressed by the Costa Rican government with the support of groups related to the MCRL.

 The Unión Patriótica was formed in 1961 in response to the alleged threat of left-wing insurgent actions against Costa Rican democratic institutions led by the well-known anti-communist Frank Marshall.
 In this process, it also served the training of Cuban counter-revolutionaries in the facilities of its founder, Costa Rican Ludwig Starke Maroto, who is also a renowned veterinarian in the country.